-The server, scheduler, and communication daemons run on the server host.
+The server and scheduler daemons run on the server host.
 A machine that executes jobs is called an execution host.
 Each execution host runs a MoM daemon.
 The server host can run a MoM daemon.
 One server manages any number of MoM daemons.
+Communication between daemons is handled by communication daemons.
 Commands can be run from the server host, execution hosts, and command-only client hosts.
 The server/scheduler/communication host, the execution hosts, and the client hosts are called a PBS complex.